rlkamalapurkar/ipopt_mex/README.md

 	export LIBDIR=$PREFIX/lib
     export PKGDIR=$PREFIX/ipopt
 	```
-	- Install toolchain and compilers (meson and ninja are only needed for spral)
+	- Install toolchain and compilers (meson and ninja are only needed for SPRAL)
 	```
 	brew update
 	brew upgrade